Maharishi Parāśara

 Some researchers (Nyaan Yogies

-), did consider the idea of converting the Mantras
+), did consider converting the Mantras

 into text format — long before Parāśara